helmut-hoffer-von-ankershoffen/ceil/README.md

 ## Setup router

-1) Make a DHCP reservation for `max-router` in your home or company WiFi router with IP address `192.168.0.111` -  it will register as `max-one` at your WiFi router
+1) Make a DHCP reservation for `max-one` in your home or company WiFi router with IP address `192.168.0.111` -  it will register as `max-one` at your WiFi router
 2) Set up a static route to the k8s subnet `12.0.0.0` with `192.168.0.111` as gateway in your company or home wifi router - if this is not achievable use `make workstation-route-add` to add a route on your workstation.
 3) For VPN setup port forwarding (sometimes called "virtual server") in your company or home wifi router for port `1194` (or whatever you configured in  `router/roles/vpn/defaults/main.yml`) to `192.168.0.111`
 4) For http(s) proxy to k8s ingress using HAProxy setup port forwarding (sometimes called "virtual server") in your company or home wifi router for ports `80` and `443` to `192.168.0.111`